nikolaikopernik/code-complexity-plugin/README.md

   Download the [latest release](https://github.com/nikolaikopernik/code-complexity-plugin/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+## Release
+- Update version in `gradle.propertied`
+- Update version and description in `CHANGELOG.md`
+- Run `./gradlew publishPlugin`
+- Push to repo with the proper tag

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].